-By demystifying Smart Cities, the Academy of the Near Future equips change makers to tackle 21st-century city challenges, and work towards a world where smart city technology improves the sustainability and livability of cities across the world.
+In doing so, the Academy of the Near Future equips change makers to tackle 21st-century city challenges, and work towards a world where smart city technology improves the sustainability and liveability of cities across the world.

 “What is now proved was once only imagined.”

 In the early stages of the Academy we worked closely with Wia, an Irish IoT startup, and design experts Context Studio to pilot our idea with target audiences.
 The success of the pilot helped us to secure Science Foundation Ireland Discover funding to support the scaling of our Visioneers programme for Transition Year students.

-In the early months of 2021, we focused on expanding our team and developing programme content in order to launch our Transition Year and local authority programmes.
-We hit the ground running in September, delivering our hands-on workshops to TY students across Ireland.
+In the early months of 2021, we focused on expanding our team and developing programme content in order to launch our school programme.
+We hit the ground running in September, delivering our hands-on workshops to Transition Year students across Ireland.